practicalli/astro/README.md

 `lua/plugins/user-practicalli.lua` is an example of a user configuration that adds plugins and overrides plugin options.

-> Lua files in the `lua/plugins` directory are loaded in alphabetical order
+> Lua files in the `lua/plugins` directory are loaded in alphabetical order so plugin overrides should be the last file to load, e.g `lua/plugins/user-*`

+### Clojure LSP

+Mason is used to install LSP servers, format & lint tools which have their current versions defined in the Mason Registry.

+As of 17 December 2024, Practicalli astro is configured to use a locally installed Clojure LSP server to get the latest release.

+Install Clojure LSP from the GitHub Releases or follow the [instructions for your operating system](https://clojure-lsp.io/installation/)

+Once Mason Repository [PR #7896 bump(clojure-lsp): update to v2024.11.08-17.49.29](https://github.com/mason-org/mason-registry/pull/7896) is merged, Practicalli Astro will revert to the Mason install of Clojure LSP

 ## Sponsor Practicalli